williambdean/closing-labels/README.md

 # Sync Closing Labels

-GitHub action to add closing labels to a pull request
+GitHub action to copy labels from any issues closed by a pull request into the pull request itself

 ![](./images/sync-closing-labels.png)